 Think about what life would be like without electricity and you can imagine why this would be a major problem in a place like the United Sates where we are so dependent on electricity.
 That’s why I use this scenario as my sounding board for preparedness.

 If you are just starting to think about emergency preparedness then my previous post about Finding Room for Food Storage in a Small Pantry would probably be where you want to start, but if you want to take your prepping beyond the basics of food and water, then keep reading because this post is for you.

 WHAT YOU NEED

 I have prepared a checklist of things I think are important for taking your prepping to the next level.
 To make the information easier to digest I have divided things into categories.
 In some categories, I have included tips that might be helpful.

 Don’t feel like you need to buy everything at once.
 There is a lot on this list but I don’t want you to be so overwhelmed that you don’t do any prepping.
 You can start with one category at a time, or jump around with a little from each category.
 Do what feels right for you and your loved ones.

 Let’s get started!

 Food and Water

 - 5 gallon water jugs (I prefer these to larger water storage because they are easier to rotate, drain, and carry around to the places you need them.
 Some people like THESE because they are more familiar with them.
-I prefer THESE because they have a spout.
+I prefer THESE because they have a spout and can be easily carried to where they are needed.
 Both will work).